 Diving New Zealand's Milford Sound / Piopiotahi marine reserve is an experience that can not be found any where else on Earth.

-The marine life, extreme cliff faces, majestic scenery and powerful presence lead Jacques Cousteau to rate Fiordland diving in his top 10 locations of all time
+The diversity of marine life, extreme mountain faces, majestic scenery and powerful presence lead Jacques Cousteau to rate Fiordland diving as "The last frontier" of underwater exploration.

 Please book via our booking system below.
 Do not hesitate to contact us if you require further information or would like to charter our vessels.
 We run tours daily weather allowing from September to May and by arrangement in the winter months.
 Water temperature ranges from 14 degrees in winter and spring to 19 degrees in summer and autumn.

 Part of the dive tour is a cruise of Milford Sound.
 While crusing you get close up to huge waterfalls and several scenic highlights.
 Your cruise will take you through the entire Fiord, all the way to the entrance, where the inner Fiord waters meet the Tasman Sea.